anthu/google-hashcode-2018/README.md

 - Sort the rides by earliest possible pick-up time
 - Simply distribute the rides to the cars in a dump loop

-The second approach were ready after a few minutes.
-Performance were as expected: Useless ~14Mln
+The second approach was ready after a few minutes.
+Performance were as expected: Useless - **~14Mln**

-Afterwards we could upload the first "real" contributions of the second approach and fought with a few bugs in the first algorighm
+Afterwards we could upload the first "real" contribution of the third approach and fight with a few bugs in the first algorighm.
-The Score were somwhere around 38Mln
+The Score were somewhere around **38Mln**

 ## The Optimization
-While first approach seemed to be the most promising we stuck somewhere and decided to go ahead.
+While the first approach seemed to be the most promising we kept stick somewhere and decided to try further.
-So For the last two hours we went full into the optimization of the second approach.
+So For the last two hours we went full into the optimization of the third idea.

 ### Skip unreachable rides
 - before assigning a ride chech if you will get any points with any ride at all.